numbas/Numbas/README.md

 We keep a list of tasks specifically for new contributors, under the [good-first-issue label](https://github.com/numbas/Numbas/labels/good%20first%20issue).
 There's [a corresponding list in the editor repository](https://github.com/numbas/editor/labels/good%20first%20issue), too.
 These tasks should be fairly straightforward to implement without much knowledge of how all the code fits together.

-This repository is just one part of the Numbas ecosystem.
-See [the numbas organisation](http://github.com/numbas) for the other pieces, including the web-based editor, extensions, and VLE integrations.
+### Development

+This tool runs on the command line: run `python bin/numbas.py` to see the options.
+You can give it the name of a `.exam` file or pipe one in.

+When making changes to the JavaScript runtime, it's a good idea to run the unit tests in the `tests` directory.
+Start a local web server with `python -m http.server` and go to http://localhost:8000/tests.
+The file `jme.html` contains tests to do with the JME system, and `parts.html` contains tests to do with the part marking algorithms.

+If you make a change, please try to add unit tests to confirm that Numbas behaves as expected.

-The Makefile in this repository collects together scripts to run the unit tests.
+The Makefile in this repository collects together scripts to run the unit tests, and builds the API documentation.
+Linux and Mac OS have built-in support Makefiles, but Windows doesn't.
+On Windows, [cygwin](https://www.cygwin.com/) provides `make`.

 API documentation for developers is at [numbas.github.io/Numbas](https://numbas.github.io/Numbas).
 This is generated using [JSDoc](http://usejsdoc.org), with [a custom template](http://github.com/numbas/numbas-jsdoc-template).
 Run `make docs` to rebuild the API documentation into `../numbas-docs`.

 ### Copyright